Joseph George Caldwell

-2005- Semi-retired.
-Statistical Consultant, Spartanburg, South Carolina, USA.
-Consultant on research design for impact evaluation of development projects (assignments in Honduras and Ghana funded by Millennium Challenge Corporation); also system development work in Guinea and Liberia funded by US Agency for International Development, and in East Timor funded by the United Nations Development Program).
+2005- Statistical Consultant, Tucson, Arizona, and Spartanburg, South Carolina, USA.
+Consultant on research design for impact evaluation of development projects (assignments in Barbados funded by the European Union, in Bahamas funded by Inter-American Development Bank; in Jamaica funded by Jamaica Ministry of Labour and Social Security; in Honduras, Namibia and Ghana funded by Millennium Challenge Corporation); also system development work in Guinea and Liberia funded by US Agency for International Development, and in East Timor funded by the United Nations Development Program).

 2001-2005 Management Consultant / System Developer, Clearwater, Florida.
 System development work in Zambia (funded by US Agency for International Development).